 - Business-related online research

-You don’t need to just secure your communications on mobile devices using a VPN.
-You also need to secure your small businesses mobile devices from malware and other security breaches.
-Lookout Mobile Security will:
+You don’t need to just secure your communications on mobile devices using a

 - Predict and shield your small business against mobile threats like malware.

 - Vet software and vendor apps.